Modlishka automated phishing tool intercepts and 2FA

 If attackers are on hand and collect these 2FA tokens in real time, they can use them to log in to victims' accounts and proceed with an immediate password change.

-The video below shows how a phishing website using Modlishka perfectly loads the content from its real login page .
+The video below shows how a phishing website that uses Modlishka loads content perfectly from the actual Google login page.

 Due to its simple design, Modlishka does not use "standards", a term used by phishers to describe clones of legitimate sites.
 But all content is retrieved from the legal site in real time, so attackers do not have to spend a lot of time updating the templates.

-Attackers still need a phishing domain (to host Modlishka's server) and a valid TLS.
+Attackers still need a phishing domain (to host the Modlishka server) and a valid TLS certificate.

 Modlishka is currently available at GitHub with open source license.
 More information is available at blog of Duszyński.